-- 1. Brochure This resource describes the services for students with disabilities, lists campus resources and identifies local community referral agencies. - 2.
-Pre-enrollment advising, class scheduling, and priority registration are available.
-(Students must notify their
+- 1. Brochure describes the services for students with disabilities, lists campus resources and identifies local community referral agencies. - 2.
+Pre-enrollment advising, class scheduling, and priority registration.
+(Students must notify their Counselor/Advisor regarding the need for Special Services about special needs or accommodations.) - 3.
+Special Orientation familiarizes students with the Galveston College campus and provides information of the support services available to meet student needs.

-- Counselor/Advisor regarding the need for Special Services about special needs or accommodations.) - 3.
-Special Orientation is provided to familiarize students with the campus and inform them of the support services available to meet their needs. - 4.
-Student Equipment cassette recorders, Visual Tek machine, Kurtzwell Reading machine, and JAWS Computer Scanner are available to students with disabilities who provide appropriate documentation. - 5.
-Sign Interpreters In conjunction with the Texas Rehabilitation Commission, assistance is given to locating speech interpreters to translate information to the hearing impaired. - 6.
-Tutors Tutoring services are provided at no cost by the College's Student Success Center. - 7.
-Personal Counseling The Counselor for Special Services assists with referrals to appropriate local agencies and organizations, and also serves as liaison to the Texas Rehabilitation Commission, Texas Commission for the Blind, the local high schools, etc.
+- 4. Student Equipment cassette recorders, Visual Tek machine, Kurtzwell Reading machine, and JAWS Computer Scanner are available to students with disabilities who provide appropriate documentation. - 5.
+Sign Interpreters assistance in locating speech interpreters to translate information to the hearing impaired (in cooperation with the Texas Rehabilitation Commission). - 6.
+Tutors tutoring services are provided at no cost by the College's Student Success Center. - 7.
+Personal Counseling assistance with referrals to appropriate local agencies and organizations, and also serves as liaison to the Texas Rehabilitation Commission, Texas Commission for the Blind, the local high schools, etc.